Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

 Line Optimization in Public Transport
 =====================================

-The line optimization in public transport is to choose a set of lines (routes in the transportation network) with associated frequencies (how often the lines are operated) such that a given transportation demand can be satisfied.
+The line optimization problem in public transport is to choose a set of lines (routes in the transportation network) with associated frequencies (how often the lines are operated) such that a given transportation demand can be satisfied.
 This problem is an example of a classical network design problem.
 There are different approaches and models to solve the line optimization problem.
 A general overview on models and methods is given by Schoebel :footcite:p:`schoebel2012`.

-For this optimod we assume we are given a public transportation network with its stops or stations and its direct links.
-We are also given the demand as an origin-destination (OD) demand, i.e., it is known how many passengers want to travel from one node/station to another node/station in the public transportation network within a considered time horizon.
+For this optimod we assume we are given a public transportation network, being a set of stations and the direct links between them.
+We are also given the origin-destination (OD) demand, i.e., it is known how many passengers want to travel from one station to another in the network within a considered time horizon.
-A line is a route in the public transportation network.
-We assume we are given a set of possible lines.
+We are also given a set of possible *lines*.
+A line is a route within a public transportation network from one station to another along direct links, via other stations if necessary.
 We call a subset of these lines where each line is associated with a frequency a line plan.
-The optimod computes a line plan with minimum cost such that the capacity of the chosen lines suffice to transport all passengers.
+The optimod computes a line plan with minimum cost such that the capacity of the chosen lines sufficient to transport all passengers.

-We provide two different strategies to find a cost minimal line plan:
+We provide two different strategies to find a line plan with minimum cost:

 #.
-The first approach assumes that passengers only travel on shortest paths w.r.t. travel time.
+The first approach assumes that passengers only travel from their origin to
-   To this purpose, all shortest paths are computed for each OD pair and it is only allowed to route passengers along these paths.
+   their destination along the path with the shortest travel time.
+For this purpose, all shortest paths are computed for each OD pair and it is only allowed to route passengers along these paths.
 #.
-The second approach does not restrict the passenger paths.
-Instead a multi-objective approach is
+The second approach does not restrict the passenger paths, but instead
-   used.
-In the first objective the cost of a the line plan is minimized such that all passengers can be transported using a multi-commodity-flow formulation for the passenger paths.
-   In the second objective the travel time for the passengers is minimized such that the cost of the line plan increases by at most 20%.
+   applies a multi-objective approach.
+In the first objective the cost of the line plan is minimized such that all passenger demand can be satisfied.
+In the second objective the travel time for the passengers is minimized such that the cost of the line plan increases by at most 20% over the minimum cost line plan.

 Problem Specification
 ---------------------

 Let a graph :math:`G=(V,E)` represent the transportation network.
-The set of vertices :math:`V` represent the stops or stations and the set of edges :math:`E` represent all possibilities to travel from one station/stop to another without an intermediate station/stop.
+The set of vertices :math:`V` represent the stations and the set of edges :math:`E` represent all possibilities to travel from one station to another without an intermediate station.
 A directed edge :math:`(u,v)\in E` has the attribute time :math:`\tau_{uv}\geq 0` that represents the amount of time needed traveling from :math:`u` to :math:`v`.
-For each two nodes :math:`u,v\in V` a demand :math:`d_{uv}\geq 0` can be defined.
+For each pair of nodes :math:`u,v\in V` a demand :math:`d_{uv}\geq 0` can be defined.
 The demand represents the number of passengers that want to travel from :math:`u` to :math:`v` in the considered time horizon.
 Let :math:`D` be the set of all node pairs with positive demand.
 This set is also called OD pairs.
 Further given is a set of lines :math:`L`.
 A line :math:`l\in L` contains the stations it traverses in the given order.
-If it runs forth and back, the stations need to be repeated reversely.
+If a line runs in both directions, it needs to be repeated in reverse order.

 A line has the following additional attributes:

 - fixed cost: :math:`C_{l}\geq 0` for installing the line
 - operating cost: :math:`c_{l}\geq 0` for operating the line once in the given time horizon
 - capacity: :math:`\kappa_{l}\geq 0` when operating the line :math:`l` once in the given time horizon

-Additionally, we have given a list of frequencies.
+Additionally, we have a given list of frequencies.
 The frequencies define the possible number of operations for the lines in the given time horizon.
 If a line :math:`l` is operated with frequency :math:`f` the overall cost for the line is :math:`C_{lf}=C_l + c_{lf}\cdot f` and the total capacity provided by the line is